 Stop struggling to keep above water and sit on the boat of debt-free life.
 Use the stimulus checks to help your family get food on the table.
 Use your boosted unemployment to help you get the tools you need for a new and better job.
 You have the power to take control of your financial situation.
 It’s just a phone call away.

-Call an experienced bankruptcy attorney at Rosenberg, Whewell, and Hite, LLC.
+Call an experienced bankruptcy attorney at Rosenberg & Hite, LLC.
 Attorney Max L. Rosenberg will help you find the

 freedom in your financial situation.
 Call 203.870.6700 or visit www.rwhattorneys.com.
 It is never too late to get your fresh start.